Start Your Cape Town Travels on the Right Foot

 ✗ Don’t just do wine tastings

-In addition to wine tastings, which by all means we recommend indulging in in great abundance while in South Africa, be on the lookout for tastings of locally-made vinegar, rooibos tea, cheese, sorbets, chocolate, and biltong.
+In addition to wine tastings, which by all means we recommend indulging in in great abundance while in South Africa (these are our top 10), be on the lookout for tastings of locally-made vinegar, rooibos tea, cheese, sorbets, chocolate, and biltong.

 ✓ Do grab a copy of the free Cape Town Guidebook